How To: These Browsers Let You Add Web Apps and Bookmarks to Your iPhone's Home Screen

 According to Apple, a website or webpage added to your Home Screen that's missing web app behavior in the manifest file and has no "meta" tag marking it as web app capable will be a simple bookmark that opens up as a tab in your default web browser.

-If a website has provided an icon in its manifest file or "apple-touch-icons" in the HTML document, that icon will be used on your iPhone or iPad's Home Screen, as seen in the left image below.
+If a website has provided an icon in its manifest file or "apple-touch-icons" in the HTML document, that icon will be used on your iPhone's or iPad's Home Screen, as seen in the left image below.

 Before iOS 16.4 and iPadOS 16.4, Home Screen bookmark icons that had no preferred icons showed up as ugly screenshots of the webpages.

-Which Browsers Support Add to Home Screen?
+Browsers That Support Add to Home Screen

 Cover photo and screenshots by Justin Meyers/Gadget Hacks